Skip to main content

 "Barrister Babu.
 I am so sorry."
 Her eyes teared up.
 "I am to be blamed for your injury."
 He looked up at her words, at her face, as a teardrop fell on her cheek.

 "What happened here?"
 He asked.
 She snatched her palm from his hand and hid her injury.
 "Nothing.
 Just in the kitchen…" She looked away.
-Aniruddha looked up at her face concerned.
+Aniruddha looked up at her face, concerned.
 Then he got up and made her sit on the chair.
 He walked to the side table where the turmeric balm was kept for him.
 He brought it to her.
 Taking her hand in his, he applied the balm as she looked up.
 "This is your balm.
 Thakuma made it for you.
 She will scold me."
 She looked unsure.

 "She also says what's mine is yours, isn't it?"
 He asked with a reassuring smile before wiping the fallen teardrop off her cheek.

 "You have learnt so much, hasn't Jetha Moshai taught you to not cry like this?"
 He smiled.
 "I am fine.
-I will be in two days.
+I will be so in two days.
 You hurt yourself.
 You are unnecessarily blaming yourself.
 It's just an injury.
 Go back to studying, okay?"
 She looked up at his words and nodded.

 "It's just that you care for me so much, I let you get hurt."
 She sobbed.

 "Bondita."
 He shook his head.
 "Are you a fortune-teller that you'd know?"
 He asked.
-"I am sure if you knew you would never let me get into trouble."
+"I am sure if you knew, you would never let me get into trouble."

 "Never ever."
 She shook her head, making him smile.